FAQ - Getting Online

 You will need an Ethernet (RJ-45) cable to connect to the internet in their room.
 These can be purchased beforehand or are available on move-in day.
 Students living in the residence halls are connected directly into the Augustana network.
 Students living in campus owned housing connect via a contracted high-speed network provider.

-In Swanson Commons and Parkander, wireless is available to students in their rooms.
-Wireless is also available in many of the main residence hall lounges.
-Even if wireless is provided in a student's residence hall, it is recommended that the student also purchase an Ethernet cable due to the fact that wireless connections are, at times, slower than a wired connection.
+Wireless is available to students in their residence hall rooms or TLA.
+Even though wireless is provided in a student's residence hall, it is recommended that the student also purchase an Ethernet cable due to the fact that wireless connections are, at times, slower than a wired connection.

 Wireless access is available on many locations on campus.
 A comprehensive list of wireless hotspots on campus can be found here.